HowTerrible/CSharp-Anonymous-to-XML/README.md

-Base Code are modified from answer at StackOverFlow https://stackoverflow.com/questions/2404685/can-i-serialize-anonymous-types-as-xml# Thanks for excellent work @Matthew and @Martin
+Base Code are modified from answer at StackOverFlow https://stackoverflow.com/questions/2404685/can-i-serialize-anonymous-types-as-xml# Thanks for excellent work @Matthew , @Martin and @Jeremy-Cook

 ---
 add Something：